manovotny/wp-enqueue-util/README.md

 wp-enqueue-util
 ===

-An enqueuing utility for WordPress.
+A convenient enqueuing utility for WordPress.